Ketel Marte Player Props: Diamondbacks vs. Twins

 Ketel Marte At The Plate

-- Marte has an OPS of .878, fueled by an OBP of .367 and a team-best slugging percentage of .510 this season.
+- Marte leads Arizona in slugging percentage (.504) thanks to 44 extra-base hits.

-- Among the qualifying batters in baseball, he ranks 12th in batting average, 22nd in on-base percentage, and 12th in slugging.
+- Among qualified batters, he ranks 13th in batting average, while his on-base percentage ranks 26th and he is 19th in slugging.

-- Marte has driven in a run in 35 games this season (34.3%), including 15 games with more than one RBI (14.7%).
+- In 35 games this year (34.0%), Marte has picked up an RBI, and in 15 of those games (14.6%) he had two or more.
 He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.